 Communications & Development Coordinator

-Rebecca Steelman has worked for GCNF since August 2016, first as a consultant, and – since March 2017 as GCNF’s second full-time staff member.
+Rebecca Steelman has worked for GCNF since August 2016.
 Rebecca is focused on communications, including GCNF’s website, social media platforms, and digital media.
 Additionally, she coordinates fundraising efforts, event planning, and development projects.

 Prior to GCNF, Rebecca served as a Program Coordinator at the University of Washington’s Henry M. Jackson School of International Studies, helping to create and promote internationally-focused programs and events.
 Rebecca is from Wichita Falls, TX.
 She received her Bachelor’s degree from University of Washington.